xmonader/3bot/specs/androidapp.md

 ## Functionality
 Besides a webview to open 3bot web interface, the app will provide functionality to login through TOTP either on PC or web comparable to banking apps.

+(suggested)
+Besides a webview to open the 3bot web interface, the app will provide functionality to login through TOTP either on a PC or on a web interface comparable to a banking app.

 ### Login

 Users can login using their double name and [PASSWORD/PRIVATE KEY?]